 - 1. Any Minnesota State University, Mankato student may seek elected office, provided Article I of the Spring Election Rules is satisfied. - 2.
 No person may run for more than one Senate seat and/or executive office (President or Vice President) concurrently. - 3.
-All candidates for President and Vice President, as well as all candidates not running as part of a party, are required to attend an election rules meeting conducted by the Elections Commission at the beginning of the campaign period, to read over these rules and to ask any questions. - a.
-Candidates unable to attend an election rules meeting must schedule a time to meet with an Elections Commission member to discuss the elections rules, prior to the Spring Election day. - b.
-Candidates for President and Vice President will be responsible for ensuring that candidates on their ticket are aware of these rules.
+All candidates for President and Vice President, as well as at least one (1) candidate from each party (if not led by a Presidential/Vice Presidential nominee), are required to attend an election rules meeting conducted by the Elections Commission at the beginning of the campaign period, to read over these rules and to ask any questions. - a.
+Candidates unable to attend an election rules meeting must schedule a time to meet with an Elections Commission member to discuss the elections rules, prior to the Spring Election day, if otherwise required. - b.
+Candidates for President and Vice President will be responsible for ensuring that candidates on their ticket are aware of these rules. - c.
+All candidates must also agree to be bound by the rules of the election, whether or not they personally attend a rules reading